Asqatasun/Asqatasun/docs/Rule-1-3-3.md

 ## Notes

-The content of the "`alt`" attribute is seen as not relevant if :
+The content of the `"alt"` attribute is seen as not relevant if :

 - empty
 - only composed of non-alphanumerical characters